Army Commissioning Paths Compared: DCC vs. OCS vs. ROTC vs. West Point

 ROTC

-The Reserve Officers’ Training Corps is the Army’s largest commissioning source, producing more new officers annually than West Point, OCS, and DCC combined.
-ROTC programs operate at more than 1,000 colleges and universities across the country, including cross-enrollment agreements that allow students at schools without a host program to participate at a nearby institution.
+The Reserve Officers’ Training Corps is the Army’s largest commissioning source, producing roughly 60% of all new Army officers—more than West Point, OCS, and DCC combined.
+ROTC programs operate at approximately 1,000 colleges and universities across the country, including cross-enrollment agreements that allow students at schools without a host program to participate at a nearby institution.
+In June 2025, the Army announced a realignment that would have closed ten host programs and nine extension campuses, but in September 2025 it preserved nine of the impacted institutions; the remaining changes take effect in summer 2026.

 Eligibility and Structure

 The program runs concurrently with a student’s academic coursework.
 Cadets attend military science classes, participate in physical training several times per week, and complete a summer training program—Advanced Camp—between their junior and senior years.
-Advanced Camp, held at Fort Knox, Kentucky, is a roughly month-long field training exercise that evaluates cadets on leadership, land navigation, weapons qualification, and tactical operations.
+Advanced Camp, held at Fort Knox, Kentucky, is an approximately five-week field training exercise that evaluates cadets on leadership, land navigation, weapons qualification, and tactical operations.

 Scholarships and Cost

-ROTC offers two-, three-, and four-year scholarships that cover tuition and fees, provide a book allowance, and include a monthly stipend.
+ROTC offers two-, three-, and four-year scholarships that cover tuition and fees, provide a $1,200 annual book allowance, and include a monthly stipend.
 The total Military Service Obligation for all ROTC graduates is eight years.
-Active duty officers typically serve four years on active duty followed by four years in the Individual Ready Reserve; reserve and National Guard officers serve six years drilling followed by two years in the IRR.
-Non-scholarship cadets who contract still receive the monthly stipend and incur a service obligation upon commissioning.
+Scholarship active-duty officers typically serve four years on active duty followed by four years in the Individual Ready Reserve; non-scholarship contracted cadets who go active duty incur a shorter three-year active-duty obligation followed by five years in the IRR.
+Reserve and National Guard officers serve six years drilling followed by two years in the IRR.

 Career Implications